retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

         max_steps=16,
         thresh=0.2,
         centered={
-            "event": "cart",
+            'event': 'cart',
-            "left_gap": 5,
+            'left_gap': 5,
-            "occurrence": 1
+            'occurrence': 1
         },
         targets=['payment_done']
-    );
+    )

 .. figure:: /_static/getting_started/quick_start/step_matrix.png
     :width: 900

 The step matrix above is centered by ``cart`` event.
-For example, it shows (see ``-1`` column) that the events in the user trajectories one step before ``cart`` event are distributed as follows: 60% of the users have ``catalog`` event right before ``cart``, 24% of the users have ``product2`` event, and 16% of the users are distributed among 5 events which are folded to an artificial ``THRESHOLDED_5`` event.
+For example, it shows (see column ``-1``) that the events in the user trajectories one step before ``cart`` event are distributed as follows: 60% of the users have ``catalog`` event right before ``cart``, 24% of the users have ``product2`` event, and 16% of the users are distributed among 5 events which are folded to an artificial ``THRESHOLDED_5`` event.

-See :doc:`StepMatrix user guide<../user_guides/step_matrix>` to understand this tool deeper.
+See :doc:`Step matrix user guide<../user_guides/step_matrix>` user guide for a deeper understanding of this tool.

 Step Sankey diagram
 ~~~~~~~~~~~~~~~~~~~

-Step Sankey diagram is similar to step matrix.
+The step Sankey diagram is similar to the step matrix.
 It also shows the event distribution with respect to step number.
-However, it has some advances:
+However, it has some more advanced features:

-- it explicitly shows the user flow from one step to another,
+- it explicitly shows the user flow from one step to another; and
 - it is interactive.

 .. code-block:: python